jarosado0911/PythonNeuronMeshes/README.md

 This project takes a `.swc` file downloaded from [`NeuroMorpho.org`](https://neuromorpho.org/) and generates:

 + 1D geometry refinements in .swc format
-+ 3D surface mesh geometries in .ugx format
++ 3D surface mesh geometries in .ugx format, I used the strategy described here: [`Framing Parametric Curves`](https://janakiev.com/blog/framing-parametric-curves/)

 The code allows the user to use spline interpolation for regularizing/refining the geometry or the user can produce refinements on the original `.swc` file.
 Below is a figure showing refinments generated using spline interpolation from Python's module `scipy`, details on the specific function are found here: [`scipy.interpolate`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.splprep.html).